 An Overlay seeks to protect something specific or assess risk in relation to a specific development proposal.

-An overlay sets out specific circumstances in which a permit is or is not required.
+An Overlay sets out specific circumstances in which a permit is or is not required.

-An overlay generally looks at one of four themes;
+An Overlay generally looks at one of four themes;

 Coast to Country Building Approvals have assisted with town planning applications in the following areas;